 This alternative would prohibit retention of a particular stock when 100 percent of that stock's TAL is projected to be harvested.
 This alternative would result in lost revenue if implemented prior to the end of the fishing year.
-It could especially impact vessel owners in the inshore exemption areas if those areas are prevented from opening with a reasonable possession allowance.
+It could especially impact wessel owners in the inshore exemption areas if those areas are prevented from opening with a reasonable possession allowance.

-Northern red hake is likely the only stock where arr AM might be triggered in the near future.
-Based on vessel trip report data from 2006-2010 (which is used for this stock to ensure that all reported landings, including battitansfers at sea, are accounted for), 100 percent of the proposed northern red hake TAT would likely be harvested prior to the end of the fishing year (Figure 18), at the end of October.
-This would result in an average annual loss of 21,625 lb of northern red hake, which translates to approximately \$8,000 per year loss in revenue.
-Using only fishing year 2009 vessel trip report data for northern red hake, the fishery would have harvested the proposed TAL broadly September (Figure 19), or approximately two months sooner.
-This would have resulted in approximately \$29,544 mi lost revenue for the fleet (estimated at \$0.37/lb for the 79,849 lb of northern red hake landed in excess of the proposed TAL (238,099 lb) for fishing year 2009).
-However, these losses may not be realized, as vessels may redirect the effort that would have been used to land red-lake onto another incidental species, such as skates or dogfish.
+Northern red hake is likely the only stock where an AM might be triggered in the near future.
+Based on vessel trip report data from 2006 2010 (which stude for this stock to ensure that all reported landings, including bait transfers at sea, are accounted for), 100 percent of the proposed northern red hake TAT would likely be harvested prior to the end of the fishing year (Figure 18), at the end of October.
+This would result in an average annual loss of 21,625 lb of northern red hake, which transfates to approximately \$8,000 percear loss in revenue.
+Using only fishing year 2009 vessel trip report data for northern red hake, the fishery would have harvested the proposed TAL by a spin the red hake the fisher would have harvested the proposed TAL by a spin transfer to approximately \$20,000 percear loss in revenue.
+Using only fishing year 2009 vessel trip report data for northern red hake, the fishery would have harvested the proposed TAL by a spin transfer the proposed the fisher would have harvested the proposed TAL by a spin transfer to approximately \$20,000 percear loss in revenue.
+Using only fishing year 2009 vessel trip report data for northern red hake, the fishery would have harvested the proposed TAL by a spin transfer to approximately \$20,000 percear loss and the spin transfer that the fisher year loss of the proposed TAL (238,099 lb) for fishing year 2009.
+However, these losses may not be realized, as vessels may redirect the effort that would have been used to land red hake onto another incidental species, such as skates or dogfish.